Admission Standards for Freshman Applicants

 - PDF files or screen shots of score reports uploaded to the applicant portal or emailed to us.

-- Please be sure to capture your first and last name on the screen shot or PDF.
-Uploads that do not display an applicant's full name will not be accepted.
+Please be sure to capture your first and last name, as well as the test date, on the screen shot or PDF.
+Uploads that do not display this information will not be accepted.

 Should there be a discrepancy in self-reported scores versus official scores, Suffolk reserves the right to withdraw a student’s application or offer of admission.